MediaComem/Open-CO2/method/README.md

 ## Scope

 The expected use case of the data from this repository is for SMEs to estimate a simplified company's carbon footprint based on easy accessible data.
+The first version of the data is oriented towards most of the tertiary sector companies.
+Its use is not yet recommended for agricultural and industry sectors companies, and for shipping and transportation services.

 Here are the most relevant categories identified:

 - Energy consumption (electricity / heating)